 Beginners are not the only ones who need chord charts from time to time.
-Any player can need to a reference for some of the less common chords.
+Any player can need a reference for some of the less common chords.
 However, a full chord chart can be extremely confusing for a beginner, not to mention trying to read a Ukulele tab.
 Baritone ukulele chords are even harder to find and keep track of due to their alternate tuning.

 Baritone Ukulele Tuning Options

 There are some important things you should know before trying to use a chord chart.
-There are two tunings which are commonly used for baritone ukuleles.
+There are two tunings that are commonly used for baritone ukuleles.
 The first one is a standard ukulele tuning.
 Standard tuning is transposed to a lower octave suitable for a baritone uke than what you’d find for a soprano, concert, or tenor ukulele.

 The more common tuning for a Baritone Ukulele is a standard guitar tuning.
 The open notes are D-G-B-E, from the lowest pitched string to the highest.
 This style of baritone tuning is popular for guitarists and those wanting a little deeper sound than a traditional ukulele will provide.

 It is important to know these differences when looking at a chord diagram.
 If you’re in gcea tuning the root note for a baritone chord diagram will be completely wrong.

 In this way, the chord diagrams may be useful or useless, it depends on the individual tuning.
 If the chords sound wrong, check it to ensure that you use the correct chord chart for the tuning.
 Before buying any ukulele book check to see what tuning it works in, many ukulele beginners have been thrown off by this!

 Standard Ukulele Tuning

 We also don’t recommend that beginners try to read sheet music right away.
 Music sheets, or ukulele tabs, often look complicated and can make the beginners doubt their ability to move their fingers quickly enough to play all the notes correctly.